-It helps if you expect an uphill.
-If you expect a process of ‘paying your dues’ or ‘learning the ropes’ or any other host of ways to describe the climb that must happen before reaching the summit.
-What?
-You get to ride on a magic helicopter and be gently delivered to the summit?
-Sorry, but no.
+It helps if you expect an uphill; expect a process of ‘paying your dues’ or ‘learning the ropes’ or any other host of ways to describe the climb that must happen before reaching the summit.
+The vast majority of us will not get to ride on a magic helicopter and be gently delivered to the top.

 It may not go the way you planned it.
 It will probably take longer than you expected.
 There will be times of little or no movement or even the feeling of going in reverse.
 All you have to do is keep on going.
 No matter what.

 But if you can stick to it, the research says it’s well worth all that time and energy.
 A study by researchers Abuhassan & Bates (2015) found that perseverance was the most critical factor in long-term achievement.
 It’s not intelligence.
 It’s not resources.
 It’s sheer will.